LevonDem/PAIRADISE-1/README.md

 6. param.constrained: List of parameter estimates for constrained model.
 7. latent.u: List of parameter estimates of latent variables for unconstrained model.
 8. latent.c: List of parameter estimates of latent variables for constrained model.
-9. nReplicates: Vector containing the number of valid replicates for each exon in my.data.
+9. nReplicates: Vector containing the number of valid replicates for each AS event in my.data.
 10. totalIter: Vector containing total number of iterations required for optimization algorithm.
-11. exonID: Character vector containing exonIDs .
+11. exonID: Character vector containing event IDs.
-12. nExon: Total number of valid exons in my.data.
+12. nExon: Total number of valid AS events in my.data.
 13. I1: List containing all exon inclusion counts for group 1.
 14. S1: List containing all exon skipping counts for group 1.
 15. I2: List containing all exon inclusion counts for group 2.
 16. S2: List containing all exon skipping counts for group 2.

-1. This is a list.
-2. This is a list